hari87/recipe-api/README.md

 13. Contract was designed using apicur.io studio
 14. Would have preferred liquibase for db table creation and MapStruct for POJO mapping/transformation
 15. Did not focus on Ingredients much while creating filters for app.
+16. Would have used actuators for health and readiness